ansys/scade-design-rules/doc/source/rules/naming/element_names_unique_in_project.rst

 Resolution
 ----------
-Rename the offending constants to ensure unicity.
+Rename the offending constants to ensure uniqueness.

 Customization
 -------------